smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

     }

 To write to a route, create a map of name/value pairs and call the ``sendOutputMessage`` method.
-The first argument will be the name of the output channel you want to write to, the second argument will be the map of name/value pairs to send.
+The first argument will be the output Channel ID for the channel you want to write to, the second argument will be the map of name/value pairs to send.

 .. code-block:: java